Hypsibema missouriensis: Description

+Cultural significance

 State dinosaur designation

 On January 21, 2004, a bill was introduced in the Missouri House of Representatives by State Representatives Rod Jetton and Jason Crowell.
 Jetton had originally proposed the hadrosaur as the state dinosaur, but was not specific enough, so the House Conservation and Natural Resources Committee settled on Hypsibema missouriensis.
 The bill was then sent to the 92nd Missouri General Assembly.
 It passed the Missouri House of Representatives on March 8, 2004, with a vote of 147–4, the Missouri Senate on May 14, 2004, with a vote of 34–0, and was approved by then-governor Bob Holden on July 9, 2004.
 The bill, House Bill 1209, went into effect August 28, 2004.
 Missouri became the sixth U.S. state to have designated an official state dinosaur, following Colorado, Maryland, New Jersey, Texas, and Wyoming, as well as the District of Columbia.

 Local impact

 In 2005, representatives from Bollinger County businesses and local government officials met in an effort to generate more revenue, and came up with a dinosaur-centered tourism campaign.
 Some businesses contributed to the creation of a billboard along Interstate 55 that would advertise, "Bollinger County, Home of the Missouri Dinosaur."
 The Bollinger County Museum of Natural History, which displays some of the bones found, has said their exhibit on the species has attracted tourists from other parts of the United States, and the museum says the designation of H. missouriensis as the state dinosaur resulted in a tripling of visitors.